mantoni/licy.js/README.md

   [filter][].
 - `create([definition])`: Is a convenience function to define and create an instance in one call.
-The `definition` may also be a licy type in which case a new instance of the type is returned.
+The `definition` may also be a licy type in which case a new instance of the type is returned and will be bound to the lifespan of this type.
 - `destroy([callback])`: Emits the `destroy` event on the licy instance and all children.
 If a callback is given, it is invoked after this instance and all children are destroyed.
 If an error occurred, it is passed as the only